jsferrer1/MeetingScheduler/README.md

      possibleSlots : Number of possible time-slots that should be found by program
      startTimeFrame : Start of the timeframe
      endTimeFrame : End of timeframe
+     startWorkHour : start of working hour
+     endWorkHour : end of working hour

   3. Edit the `schedules.json` file to include the details of the participants including their name, timezone, work hour, and meetings.